kumar428/cybersecurity-portfolio/writeups/Footprinting_Report.md

-# Mini Penetration Test Report – Day 1: Footprinting
+# Mini Penetration Test Report : Footprinting

 ## Objective
 To perform footprinting (passive and active) on testphp.vulnweb.com to map its attack surface.